Shkunn/TRACKIN_DVIC/README.md

 ## HOW TO USE THE DEMO

+The micro-controller is an essential part of our robot and it must of course be connected!
+As for the internal code you can find it here: `Trackin_DVIC/controler_code/motor_receive_data.cpp`.
+You just have to download the Arduino IDE and select these parameters

 The demo work with a website alon with two servers !
 To see all the detail about this part check this repo : <https://github.com/Polpii/rex_Interface>